Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: The principal chiral field model in the large volume

 The \(SU(N)\times SU(N)\) PCF model has the classical action

 The spectrum of this asymptotically free theory in the infinite volume \(\L\to\infty\) consists of \(N-1\) physical particles with masses

 where the lowest mass scales with the bare charge \(e_0\) according to the asymptotic freedom \(m= \frac{\Lambda}{e_0} e^{-\frac{4\pi }{Ne_{0}^{2}}}\)( \(\Lambda\) is a cut-off).
 Its wave function transforms in the fundamental representation under each of the \(SU(N)\) subgroups.
-The exact S-matrix for bi-fundamental particles, found from the conditions of factorizability, crossing, unitarity, analyticity and the bound state structure \cite{Zamolodchikov:1978xm}, reads\footnote{In the \(N=2\) case, these definitions give \(\chi_{_{CDD}}=-1\), which can also be expressed by multiplying \(S_0\) by \(i\). } \cite{Berg:1977dp,Wiegmann:1984ec}:
+The exact S-matrix for bi-fundamental particles, found from the conditions of factorizability, crossing, unitarity, analyticity and the bound state structure \cite{Zamolodchikov:1978xm}, reads\footnote{In the \(N=2\) case, these definitions give \( {\breve\chi}_{_{CDD}}=-1\) corresponding to the multiplication of \(S_0\) by \(i\). } \cite{Berg:1977dp,Wiegmann:1984ec}:

 where we introduced the standard \(SU(N)\) R-matrix \( \hat R_{L,R}(\theta)=\theta+i \hat P_{L,R} \) and \(\hat P\) is the permutation operator exchanging the left/right spins of the scattering particles.
 In particular, crossing and unitarity lead to the following identity